HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-1 Series and Parallel Circuits.md

 #### Connecting to Real Amateur Radio Applications

-Understanding series and parallel circuits goes far beyond just solving textbook problems—it's the foundation for nearly every aspect of radio design.
+Understanding series and parallel circuits goes far beyond just solving textbook problems—it's the foundation for understanding circuit design.
 Here's why these concepts are so crucial:

 1. **Resonant Circuits**: The combination of inductors and capacitors forms the core of tuned circuits that select frequencies in your receiver, generate signals in your transmitter, and match your antenna.
 Without understanding how these components combine, you can't grasp how your radio separates one signal from thousands of others.
+The discussion and examples above didn't cover combinations of a mixture of capacitors, inductors, and resistors, but we will discuss those more in the next section.

 2. **Impedance Matching**: Every effective RF system requires matching impedances for maximum power transfer.
 The series and parallel relationships we've discussed form the basis for matching networks in antenna tuners, amplifiers, and feed line systems.
+Matching networks typically consist of series-connected impedances and parallel-connected impedances, which will be covered more in section 1.3.

 3. **Filtering**: Whether you're trying to eliminate interference or ensure your transmitted signal is clean, filters use the mathematics of series and parallel circuits to pass some frequencies while blocking others.
+Filtering is an area of engineering that is very well understaood and there are many references that go into great detail on filter design.
+We will introduce that topic in section 1.3, but you may want to explore it further on your own.

-4. **Signal Division and Distribution**: The voltage and current division principles we've covered explain how signals are routed, split, combined, and isolated throughout your station.
+4. **Signal Division and Combination**: The voltage and current division principles we've covered are used when designing circuits that route, split, combine, and isolate signals throughout your station.

 #### Moving Forward

-With this understanding of how basic components interact, you're ready to explore more advanced concepts.
-In the next section, we'll see how these same components behave differently when AC is applied—introducing reactance and impedance, the fundamental concepts that explain why radio frequency circuits behave the way they do.
+With this understanding of series and parallel circuits, you're ready to explore more advanced concepts.
+In the next section, we'll see how these same components behave differently when AC is applied—introducing the fundamental concepts of reactance and impedance.